 Professor Mearsheimer has written extensively about security issues and international politics more generally.
 He has published five books: Conventional Deterrence (1983), which won the Edgar S. Furniss, Jr., Book Award; Liddell Hart and the Weight of History (1988); The Tragedy of Great Power Politics (2001), which won the Joseph Lepgold Book Prize and has been translated into eight different languages; The Israel Lobby and U.S. Foreign Policy (with Stephen M. Walt, 2007), which made the New York Times best seller list and has been translated into twenty-one different languages; and Why Leaders Lie: The Truth about Lying in International Politics (2011), which has been translated into ten different languages.

-He has also written many articles that have appeared in academic journals like International Security, and popular magazines like the London Review of Books.
-Furthermore he has written a number of op-ed pieces for the New York Times and the Los Angeles Times dealing with topics like Bosnia, nuclear proliferation, American policy towards India, the failure of Arab-Israeli peace efforts, and the folly of invading Iraq, and the causes of the Ukrainian crisis.
+He has also written many articles that have appeared in academic journals like International Security, and popular magazines like Foreign Affairs and the London Review of Books.
+Furthermore he has written a number of op-ed pieces for the New York Times and the Los Angeles Times dealing with topics like Bosnia, nuclear proliferation, American policy towards India, the failure of Arab-Israeli peace efforts, the folly of invading Iraq, and the causes of the Ukrainian crisis.

 Finally, Professor Mearsheimer has won a number of teaching awards.
 He received the Clark Award for Distinguished Teaching when he was a graduate student at Cornell in 1977, and he won the Quantrell Award for Distinguished Teaching at the University of Chicago in 1985.
 In addition, he was selected as a Phi Beta Kappa Visiting Scholar for the 1993-1994 academic year.
 In that capacity, he gave a series of talks at eight colleges and universities.
 In 2003, he was elected to the American Academy of Arts and Sciences.

 Updated: September 29, 2014